Student working behind camera on television show

 Reflecting on why more diverse films were not being made, Duncan has commented: “It seems obvious.
 There aren’t diverse people telling the stories.
 One of the things that holds most people back is finding an entry point.
 They probably think, “That’s not for me, it’s a closed world.”
 So a two-year NFTS scholarship helps.”

-Since the inception of The Toledo Scholarship 16 years ago, 30 scholars have benefitted from over £300,000 of funding, enabling them to study a wide range of our specialist film, television and games MA courses from Producing and Screenwriting to Directing and Producing Television EntertainmentSound Design and Games Design and Development.
+Since the inception of The Toledo Scholarship, over 30 scholars have benefitted from over £300,000 of funding, enabling them to study a wide range of our specialist film, television and games MA courses from Producing and Screenwriting to Directing and Producing Television EntertainmentSound Design and Games Design and Development.

 We are determined to ensure the NFTS strives for a more multi-racial UK film, television and games industry for generations to come and we need YOU in order to make that a reality.
 We are here to help!
 If you would like to talk to us about applying for The Toledo Scholarship, get in touch today: info@nfts.co.uk